MREYE-LUMC/visisipy/README.md

 ## Goals

 1. Provide a uniform interface to define, build and analyze various types of eye models, using abstractions that make sense in a clinical context;
-2. Provide a collection of ready-to-use eye models, such as the [Navarro model](https://doi.org/10.1364/JOSAA.16.001881), that can be customized at need;
+2. Provide a collection of ready-to-use eye models, such as the Navarro model[^navarro], that can be customized at need;
 3. Provide an accessible interface to clinically relevant analyses with these models.

 All calculations are currently performed in OpticStudio through the [ZOSPy][zospy] library, but visisipy is designed in a modular fashion to allow for other backends in the future.